volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 ## Types in Javascript

-There are 6 types considered to be *Primitive.*
+There are 7 types considered to be *Primitive.*

 > A primitive is not an object and has no methods of its own.
 All *primitives are immutable*.

-* Boolean
+* Boolean - `true` or `false`

-  Null
+* Null - no value

-  Undefined

-  Number

-  String
+* Undefined - variable was declared but has not been given a value
+* Number - integers: `10`, floats: `10.20`
+* BigInt - created by appending `n` to the end of an integer literal: `10n`.

+  * It is relatively new type added to represent integers of arbitrary length. `Number` primitive type has some limitations, it can not represent value larger than `2<sup>53</sup>` (or less than `-2<sup>53</sup<` for negatives).
+We can need really large numbers for cryptography or microsecond-precision timestamps.
+* String - an array of characters: `this is string`
-  Symbol
+* Symbol - unique value

+Everything else in an *Object* type (objects are used to store collections of data and more complex entities).

+**Important note:** There's no special type “function” type in JavaScript.
+Functions belong to the object type.
+But `typeof operator` treats them differently, returning `"function"`.
+That’s not quite correct, but very convenient in practice.